Institutionalizing Support for the Autism Community

 "College students on the spectrum have to self advocate," explains Susan Longtin, co-director of the Advanced Certificate Program in Autism Spectrum Disorders.
 "That's very different from their experience in high school, where their teachers know about their diagnosis and they are given very specific support according to their needs.
 In college, they have no such network."

-Longtin and the co-author of the grant, Ilene Tannenbaum, director of the Health Clinic, are hoping to bring together departments like theirs, the Magner Career Center, Personal Counseling, the Center for Student Disability Services and the Learning Center to better coordinate support.
+Longtin and the co-author of the grant, Ilene Tannenbaum, director of the Health Clinic, are hoping to bring together departments like theirs, the Magner Center for Career Development and Internships, Personal Counseling, the Center for Student Disability Services and the Learning Center to better coordinate support.

 "Everyone has the right to reach their potential," says Longtin.
 "Some people just need a lot more support than others."